-Joseph Leckie Academy follows the child protection procedures as defined by Walsall Safeguarding Partnership (www.wlscb.org.uk) and multi-agency threshold guidance.
+Joseph Leckie Academy follows the child protection procedures as defined by Walsall Safeguarding Partnership (https://go.walsall.gov.uk/walsall-safeguarding-partnership/) and multi-agency threshold guidance Walsall Right Help, Right Time - A Continuum of Need.
 We work with partners to ensure the best outcomes for children and young people.
 This policy applies to all staff, volunteers, and visitors to the Academy as safeguarding is everyone's responsibility.
+Our belief is that "it could happen here" and "we have the interest of the children" as our priority.